saakaifoundry/oddworks-android-sdk/docs/docs/setup.md

 }
 ```

-Sync your project with Gradle files and you will have the OddworksDeviceSDK added to your External Libraries.
+Sync your project with Gradle files and you will have the device-sdk added to your External Libraries.

 # Configure Your Access Token